-Subject to the requirement of law or the Nasdaq market rules, we have established a compensation committee of the board of directors.
-The members of our Compensation Committee are Messrs.
+Upon the effectiveness of the registration statement of which this prospectus forms a part, and subject to the requirement of law or the Nasdaq market rules, we will establish a compensation committee of the board of directors.
+The members of our Compensation Committee will be Messrs.
 Tang and Pu.
-Mr. Pu serves as chairman of the compensation committee.
-We have adopted a compensation committee charter, which details the principal functions of the compensation committee, including:
+Mr. Pu will serve as chairman of the compensation committee.
+We will adopt a compensation committee charter, which will detail the principal functions of the compensation committee, including: